Practice art.

 Beginners welcome.
 No experience necessary.

-Do you love making art but struggle to actually do it?
+Do you love making art but struggle to actually sit down and do it?

-Have you longed for an intimate group to build a deeper community amongst art-makers and meditators?
+Have you longed for a sincere community of art-makers and meditators?

-To explore the ongoing connection between our spiritual and creative practices?
+Do you want to deepen & explore the ongoing connection between your spiritual and creative practices?

 Let us join together as creative folk who meditate